 Tip: A qualified tax advisor can also advise you on how to structure your retirement income efficiently, often “smoothing” your withdrawals over several years.
 This way, you won’t unintentionally push yourself into a higher income tax bracket, allowing you to manage your tax liabilities compliantly – and maximise your savings.

-In Ireland, there are several types of pensions to be aware of.
+In Ireland, there are several types of pensions to be aware of, including:

 - Occupational pensions: These pensions are generally offered through employers and may be: